minin43/TTT-Custom-Roles/CONVARS.md

 // Swapper
 ttt_swapper_respawn_health                     100     // What amount of health to give the swapper when they are killed and respawned ttt_swapper_weapon_mode                        1       // How to handle weapons when the Swapper is killed.
 0 - Don't swap anything.
 1 - Swap role weapons (if there are any).
-2 - Swap all weapons. ttt_swapper_notify_mode                        0       // The logic to use when notifying players that a swapper is killed.
+2 - Swap all weapons. ttt_swapper_notify_mode                        0       // The logic to use when notifying players that a swapper was killed.
+Killer is notified unless "ttt_swapper_notify_killer" is disabled.
 0 - Don't notify anyone.
 1 - Only notify traitors and detective.
 2 - Only notify traitors.
 3 - Only notify detective.
-4 - Notify everyone ttt_swapper_notify_sound                       0       // Whether to play a cheering sound when a swapper is killed ttt_swapper_notify_confetti                    0       // Whether to throw confetti when a swapper is a killed ttt_swapper_killer_swap                        1       // Whether to the swapper's killer should become the new swapper
+4 - Notify everyone ttt_swapper_notify_killer                      1       // Whether to notify a swapper's killer ttt_swapper_notify_sound                       0       // Whether to play a cheering sound when a swapper is killed ttt_swapper_notify_confetti                    0       // Whether to throw confetti when a swapper is a killed ttt_swapper_killer_swap                        1       // Whether to the swapper's killer should become the new swapper